MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-physical-badging-data.md

 To make sure the latest physical badging data from your organization is available to tools like the insider risk management solution, we recommend that you schedule the script to run automatically on a recurring basis, such as once a day.
 This also requires that you update the physical badging data to JSON file on a similar (if not the same) schedule so that it contains the latest information about employees who leave your organization.
 The goal is to upload the most current physical badging data so that the physical badging connector can make it available to the insider risk management solution.

-You can user the Task Scheduler app in Windows to automatically run the script every day.
+You can use the Task Scheduler app in Windows to automatically run the script every day.

 1. On your local computer, click the Windows **Start** button and then type **Task Scheduler**.